Kraymer/kraymer.github.com/README.md

 - *link* metadata attribute to attach link to a post title.
 Github logo is appended to article title when the link points to a github project
 - most recent post is featured on homepage
 - unobtrusive social sharing text links in post header
-- a *now page*
-- easter egg: navigation through posts *à la Google* by clicking the "o" of the site title
-- links to Github pages :
   - *Drafts* link in side bar, points to issues (early drafts) or PR (drafts) of future posts
   - *Fingerprint* link in side bar, points to last commit diff
   - *History* link in post header, points to current post history